Make takeout at home with this award-winning Chinese Pan-Fried Beef Noodles Recipe! This easy recipe is made in just one pan.

 Beef Pan Fried Noodles

 If you prefer to serve the beef and cabbage over rice, do that!
-To make this dish extra fish, serve with a pair of chopsticks.
+To make this dish extra fun, serve with a pair of chopsticks.

 Honestly, these are the best noodles the day after, when the flavors have had time to mellow!
 Save any leftovers in an airtight container in the refrigerator for up to 3 days.